progressive-instruments/phrasa-docs/docs/getting_started.md

   7 0
 ```

-In lines 4-5 we defined the pitch base for our root phrase.
+Lines 4-5 define the harmonic context.

-`pitch.grid` defines the set of notes to be played, in this case any note related to the chord 'B minor'.
+`pitch.grid` defines the set of notes, in this case 'B minor' chord in all octaves.

-`pitch.zone` defines the absolute base position over the frequency range.
-In this case, pitch will be relative to b3 - the note 'B' in the 3rd octave.
+`pitch.zone` defines the initial position within the grid.
+In this case, the note 'B' in the 3rd octave.

-The expression `>total 8` sets the number of phrases to 8.
-If this property is not set, the last phrase that was assigned will be the last phrase (in this case 7).
+The expression `>total 8` sets the total number of phrases to 8 (if this property is not set, total phrases will be equal to the last phrase assigned)

 In lines 9-13 we set events for phrases 1,4,6 and 7.

-The assigned property for all events is `pitch` which defines the pitch offset relative to the pitch grid and zone that were defined in the phrase context.
+The value of `pitch` defines the offset within the previously defined harmonic context.

-Let's see a few examples:

-'0' will be evaluated to the closest note to the pitch zone (B in the 3rd octave) within the pitch grid (B minor chord) - B3.

-'1' will be evaluated to the note after B3 within the B minor chord - D4.

-'-1' will be evaluated to the note before B3 within the B minor chord - F#3.

 ## Reusing Patterns

-Another super power of Phrasa is <span style="color:blueviolet;font-size:120%">**<u>Reusability</u>**</span>.
+The 2nd Phrasa super power is <span style="color:blueviolet;font-size:120%">**<u>Reusability</u>**</span>.

-Repetition is probably the most notable element of music composition.
+Repetition is probably the most notable element of music.
 It's right there within the physical nature of every periodic sound.
-Without repetition, music is just random sound, or more technically - noise.
+Music without repetition is just random sound, or more technically - noise.

-Phrasa allows you to reuse musical elements within your piece and make variations over them - It's all about them phrases:
+In Phrasa you can define multiple phrases in a single expression: `phrases.x-y` or `phrases.x,y`, and then make variations over them:

 ``` phrasa linenums="1"
 tempo 127bpm